-When it comes to theology and doctrine, Disciples Church trusts solely in the authority and teaching of the Holy Bible.
+When it comes to theology and doctrine, Disciples Church trusts fully in the authority and teaching of the holy Bible.

 We affirm 2 Timothy 3:16-17: “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”

 Since the first few centuries, the Christian Church has found it helpful to summarize its biblical doctrine– its core beliefs and teachings– through summarized points in creeds and confessions (also called Statements or Affirmations).
 Over the many centuries, this approach has proven to be helpful in communicating God’s truth, clarifying biblical convictions, and protecting from/refuting false teaching.

 Below you will find the Statement of Beliefs of the members of Disciples Church.

 Disciples Church has also been blessed by the historic and longstanding orthodox teachings of those throughout church history.
 We have come to increasingly benefit from the faithful work of the historic Baptist Confession of 1689, which can be found here: THE BAPTIST CONFESSION OF 1689

 We believe God is the almighty Creator, Sustainer, and Ruler of everything.
 He is perfect and the standard by which all things are measured.
 There is only one true God.
 God exists eternally as one God, three persons: God the Father, God the Son (Jesus), and God the Holy Spirit.
 God is eternal, self-existent, and self-sufficient.
 He has ordained all things that come about, is all-knowing, and is in control of all things.

 We believe the Bible is God’s inspired, infallible, inerrant, authoritative, written word.
 The Bible is completely true and without error in its original manuscripts.
 The holy Bible is sufficient and the final authority for our understanding of God and His will for His creation.